-Porter Hayden was a company that distributed, sold, and installed asbestos insulation throughout the 1960s and 1970s.
-The company wasn’t in business long before the adverse consequences of providing asbestos products came to light.
-Workers that installed the insulation and those in facilities that used the insulation Porter Hayden provided began to get sick with asbestos-related illnesses like mesothelioma.
+The Porter Hayden Company distributed sold, and installed asbestos insulation throughout the 1960s and 1970s.
+Some workers who installed the insulation and those in facilities that used the insulation eventually got sick with asbestos-related illnesses like mesothelioma.
 The company faced several lawsuits that led to bankruptcy and an asbestos trust to compensate victims.

-Porter Hayden was a short-lived company.
-It distributed and installed a variety of insulation products, like insulated conduit pipes, mostly to industrial facilities along the east coast.
-Its products largely went into industrial workplaces, like steel plants, chemical plants, and manufacturing facilities.
 Some of the insulation went into other types of buildings, including residential homes and retail stores.
-Because of the use of asbestos in the materials it installed, Porter Hayden ended up liable for asbestos illnesses in many people.
-Lawsuits against the company eventually led to its bankruptcy and the closure of its doors.
+Because of the asbestos in the materials it installed, Porter Hayden was liable for asbestos illnesses in many people.
+Lawsuits against the company eventually led to its bankruptcy and the closing of its doors.

 Asbestos Use in Insulation